OUR MISSIONBuilding a new folk culture

 Reclaiming ancient wisdom, and our native mythical tradition

 The primary focus of my programme at The Hedge School is the native mythology and traditions of Ireland and the British Isles, and their relevance to the personal, social and environmental problems we face today.
+I’m also, as a fully paid up academic scholar in the field of Celtic Studies, familiar with the oldest literature and folklore of the other Celtic nations – Wales, Brittany, Cornwall and the Isle of Man.
 I believe that those stories and traditions offer insights into authentic and meaningful ways of being which are founded on a sense of belonging to place, a rootedness in the land we inhabit.
-Our old myths, fairy tales and folk traditions offer up a deep and grounded wisdom which we can draw on today to lead us back to the wildness that we have lost, and to show us how to belong to the wider world again.
+Our old myths, fairy tales and folk traditions offer up a deep and grounded wisdom which we can draw on today to show us how to belong to the wider world again.

 Myths and stories teach us how to negotiate with the wild, and help us navigate our relationships with what we perceive to be ‘other’.
 They can show us what it is to fall into the land’s dreaming; they can show us a world in which everything is animate in its own way.
 A world in which we can learn from everything: animal, plant, rock.
 Myths and stories help us to understand the world around us as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.

-The Hedge School isn’t just for those living in Britain and Ireland – it’s for anyone who feels a pull to these traditions, and who wants to explore ways of learning from them.
-Around 50% of the people who work with me are from North America, Australia and New Zealand, and other parts of Europe.
+The Hedge School isn’t just for those living in Britain, Ireland or the other Celtic nations – it’s for anyone who feels a pull to these traditions, and who wants to explore ways of learning from them.
+At least half of the people who work with me are from North America, Australia and New Zealand, and other parts of Europe.
 All of my courses and writings are focused on developing meaningful and authentic practices which can be brought home to your place – whichever part of the world you might choose to inhabit.

 Building a new folk culture